QuarkNerd/blog/swaterman/_posts/2020-09-16-typescript-builders.md

 This is the longest blog post I've ever written, by a large margin, and it's taken me 6 months to finish.

 I really hope you enjoyed it, and I hope you found it useful.
-Feel free to contact me on [twitter](https://twitter.com/SteWaterman) with any questions, feedback, or to point out mistakes!
+Feel free to contact me on [Twitter](https://twitter.com/SteWaterman) with any questions, feedback, or to point out mistakes!

+---

+My follow up post '[Better Redux Reducers with TypeScript Builders](https://blog.scottlogic.com/2020/09/29/reducer-builder.html)' is now live.
+It demonstrates how to use the builder pattern we saw in this post to create Redux Reducers.
+If you want a more realistic example of where builders can help in your TypeScript projects, go check it out!